• Pricing

 2. Press Command + Shift + 3.

-3. The screenshot will be saved on your desktop as a PNG file.
+3. The screenshot is saved on your desktop as a PNG file.

-4. The image’s name should be ‘Screen Shot + year + month + date at time AM or PM’.
+4. The image’s name will be ”Screen Shot + year + month + date at time.”

-Once you press and hold the three keyboard shortcuts, a snapshot will be taken of the whole screen, which will be saved as a PNG.
-If you are using two or more displays, full screenshots will be made for both monitors.
-If you do not do need to capture an entire screen, continue to read on, for how you can select a partial section of your screen.
+Once you press and hold the three keyboard shortcuts, the system will take a snapshot of the whole screen, saving it as a PNG.
+If you are using two or more displays, both monitors’ screens will be captured in the screenshots.
+If you don’t actually need to capture an entire screen, continue to read.
+We’ll also explain how you can select a partial section of your screen.

-3. A crosshair will now appear to drag over the area you want to take.
+3. A crosshair appears to drag over the area you want to take.

-4. The area will be saved as a screenshot, in the same format mentioned above.
+4. The area will be saved as a screenshot, also in PNG format.

 how-to-take-screenshot-on-mac-gif

-The second method is useful if you want only to choose a selected portion, whether it is to save an image online, or a snapshot of a video.
-Regardless, it’s quick, easy, and can be done using a few mouse buttons - via click and drag.
+The second method is useful if you want to capture only a specific section of your screen, like an image online, or a snapshot of a video.
+Regardless, it’s quick, easy, and can be done using a few mouse buttons—via click and drag.

-1. Have the window opened on your screen
+1. Have the window open on your screen.

 3. Hold down the space bar.